PawDevUK/filesconverto/README.md

 ##### Front-End

+- [ ] Fix card styling to match the ones on freeconverter.
+- [ ] Fix deployment problem "Module not found: Can't resolve '@/app/premiumPrices/SecuredPayments'".
 - [x] Add onLeave to list elements so the dropdown closes on leave.
 - [x] Add dropdown to change target format for all files.
 - [x] Tidy up the project and learn how to structure the directory.